bmcveigh/bmcveigh.github.io/_posts/2019-11-21-how-to-use-docker.markdown

 Now that you have content in the docker-compose.yml file, it's time to attempt to spin up the containers listed in that file.
 To do this, run the command `docker-compose up`.

+The Docker containers should be running now.
+To verify this, open a new tab in your terminal and enter `docker ps`.
+This will show all of your running Docker containers.
+Assuming your container is running, you will see at least one container running.